 The Art History MA Program is accepting applications for the fall of 2015:

-Art history professors plan to offer an exciting array of courses in Fall 2015.
+Art history professors plan to offer an exciting array of courses in Spring 2016.
 Offerings include regular favorites, special topics, and newly designed courses.
 See this list for a short description of each course.
 Course Descriptions